 When students think of history class, they often picture a professor lecturing to desks pointed toward the board.
 That isn't the case in an HU history class.
 By adopting the Reacting To The Past style of teaching, students engage in roles from the past in order to determine the reasoning and thought behind the decisions of those in the history books.
 Role playing history makes the lessons memorable and unique.

-Our alumni have gone on to graduate school in fields such as history, law, international relations, library science, theology, business, education, educational administration, journalism, and even exercise physiology.
+Our alumni have gone on to graduate school or entered fields such as history, law, international relations, library science, theology, business, education, educational administration, journalism, and even exercise physiology.
 They have become members of Congress, judges, teachers, businessmen, theologians, librarians, international consultants, Congressional staff members, college administrators, and college professors.
-A Huntington history degree opens many doors for many different people.
-The University's Enterprise Resource Center can help you explore career options through internship opportunities.
+A history degree from Huntington University opens many doors.